On this page

 #- Strong application: An applicant submits the form with all required documents and receives a timely decision.

-- Weak application: An applicant submits Form I-130A without including the required photographs and receives a request for evidence, delaying the process.
+- Weak application: An applicant submits Form I-130A without including the required marriage certificate, leading to a request for evidence and delayed processing.

 Common misconceptions (What misconceptions surround Form I-130A?)